Brandenburg-class battleship: Design

-The design for the Brandenburg class was prepared by Chief Constructor Alfred Dietrich; he originally used Oldenburg as a starting point.
+The design for what was to become the Brandenburg class was prepared by Chief Constructor Alfred Dietrich; he originally used Oldenburg as a starting point.
 In his first memorandum on the project, he noted that the Oldenburg design would have to be enlarged to provide room for more powerful propulsion machinery and increased coal storage, and armor would have to be strengthened, among other changes.
 Displacement was originally fixed at 8500 t.
 In a subsequent memorandum dated 8 August 1888, Dietrich raised the possibility of increasing the caliber of the main battery from 24 cm to 26 cm.
 Dietrich met with Monts on 15 August, who requested that the new ship be armed with four 28 cm guns, since the 26 cm guns were perceived to be too small to effectively engage the latest Russian ships being built.
 This version was submitted two days later to Wilhelm II, who approved it.

 Dietrich initially considered the latest Russian battleships being built—the Ekaterina II and the Imperator Aleksandr II classes—which arranged their main battery to emphasize end-on fire.
-He briefly examined the possibility of mounting two turrets forward, similar to the Ekaterina II design, but the beam necessary to accommodate guns of that size along with the hull armor would have made the ship too large to be docked in most German dry docks.
+He briefly examined the possibility of mounting two gun turrets forward, similar to the Ekaterina II design, but the beam necessary to accommodate guns of that size along with the hull armor would have made the ship too large to be docked in most German dry docks.
 Variants with four to six single-gun turrets were also prepared, as was a version with two twin turrets and two single-gun wing turrets.
 By this time, the displacement limit had been raised to 10000 t, though the RMA agreed to allow an increase to 11400 t, as that was the maximum displacement that could be accommodated by existing infrastructure.

-As Dietrich continued to work on the plans, he examined other foreign contemporaries, including the French Amiral Baudin-class ironclad battleships that carried three single-gun turrets, all on the centerline.
+As Dietrich continued to work on the plans, he examined other foreign contemporaries, including the French Amiral Baudin-class ironclad battleships that carried three main battery guns in individual barbette mounts, all on the centerline.
 He proposed an armament of six heavy guns in three two-gun turrets in the same arrangement.
 While this would reduce the end-on fire capability, the RMA determined that the heavier broadside outweighed the reduction in firing arcs ahead or astern.
 The ships were to have carried a uniform battery of six 28 cm MRK L/35 guns, but during construction a longer 40-caliber version, the MRK L/40 variant, became available.
 The fore and aft turrets received the longer guns, but the center turret did not have enough space to fit them owing to the closeness of the aft superstructure, so the shorter guns were retained.